Privacy Notice for Students

 DATA PROTECTION OFFICER (DPO)

 We have appointed an external DPO to oversee compliance with this privacy notice.
-If you have any questions about this Notice or how we handle your personal information, please contact the DPO, Aphaia Limited, at dpo@aphaia.co.uk.
+If you have any questions about this Notice or how we handle your personal information, please contact the DPO, Aphaia at dpo@aphaia.co.uk.
 You have the right to make a complaint at any time to your relevant Information Commissioner for data protection issues.
 For any general data protection related queries, you can contact privacy@studygroup.com.

 CHANGES TO THIS PRIVACY NOTICE